Baby Hairs or Breakage: Here’s How to Tell Which You Have

 There’s good news: you can prevent future breakage.
 Taking care of your hair now can prevent breakage later on.
 Follow these tips to avoid future breakage:

-Now that you clearly understand what baby hairs are versus hair breakage, you can get to styling!
+Now that you have more information on hair breakage vs baby hair, you can get to styling!

 *These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure or prevent any disease.